 Monitoring and reporting on Woodlands environmental performance is an integral part of achieving responsible forest management across the working landscape.
 Harvest contractors working on Crown land on behalf of the company are audited by PHP three times a year -Winter, Spring/Summer and Fall.
+The NS Department of Natural Resources & Renewables (DNRR) also conduct their own Crown land audits of PHP operations.
 Compliance and performance are checked against a range of items related to layout compliance, operational safety and environmental compliance, and job quality.
 Where deficiencies are found, an incident or violation report is written.
 Refresher training is provided by PHP staff if needed, and follow-up actions to address issue are completed by contractor.